pupil-labs/realtime-python-api/docs/methods/simple/remote-control.md

     Event(name=None recording_id=None timestamp_unix_ns=1744271293119536000 datetime=2025-04-10 09:48:13.119536)
     ```

-Events will **only** be saved if the recording is running.
-If you send an event while there is no recording, it will be discarded.
+Events will **only** be saved if a recording is running.
+If you send an event while the Companion app is not recording, it will be discarded.

 !!! info "Event's name"